Home vegetable gardening

 When you grow your own food, you know where it came from and exactly how it was grown.
 If you are concerned about the use of chemical-based fertilizers and pesticides, you have control over the fertilizers and soil amendments used to make your crops flourish as well as what you use to fight pests and diseases.
 Also, you will know that your vegetables are as fresh as possible.

 Below is a collection of resources just for the home gardener.
-For details on the vegetable garden at the Fair Oaks Horticulture Center, visit the link in the gold bar above.

 Note: PDF files open in a new window/tab.